jeffreycwitt/hn202/docs/intro.md

 (If the embedded video isn't working you should be able to view it [here](https://studentsloyola-my.sharepoint.com/:v:/g/personal/jcwitt_loyola_edu/EXTO30wf3fJCjMHO3HTnfC0BquJZczmbL3q8X7Sz7Vz_vQ?e=bmQYpV&nav=eyJyZWZlcnJhbEluZm8iOnsicmVmZXJyYWxBcHAiOiJTdHJlYW1XZWJBcHAiLCJyZWZlcnJhbFZpZXciOiJTaGFyZURpYWxvZy1MaW5rIiwicmVmZXJyYWxBcHBQbGF0Zm9ybSI6IldlYiIsInJlZmVycmFsTW9kZSI6InZpZXcifX0%3D))

-So it's now its your turn.
+So now its your turn.

 Let's begin by introducing ourselves.
 You may already know each other, but I don't know you.
 So, what follows are a few questions to get us started.